Diving horse: Animal welfare

 A horse-diving show was an in-residence act held at New Jersey's Steel Pier.
 Pressure from animal-rights activists and declining demand led to the act being shuttered in the 1970s.
 Although there was a brief resumption of the act at the pier in 1993, it was again shut down amid opposition.
 The horses sometimes dived four times a day, seven days a week.
 An attempt in 2012 to revive the shows at Steel Pier was halted when animal-welfare advocates petitioned the owners not to hold the shows.
-The president of the Humane Society of the United States stated: "This is a merciful end to a colossally stupid idea."
+Wayne Pacelle, then president of the Humane Society of the United States stated: "This is a merciful end to a colossally stupid idea."

 Loading of the pier

 Atlantic City's Steel Pier was also used to mount a measuring device (tide gauge) to monitor changes in the sea level of the Atlantic Ocean.
 However, changes in sea level at the pier turned out to have been caused by the weight of the crowds gathered to watch the diving horses.
 Measurements from 1929 to 1978 indicated sea level rise – when the crowds were regular and caused the pier to settle slightly in the soft, sandy bottom – except during the horse-jumping hiatus from 1945 to 1953 when the lack of regular crowds allowed the pier to rise slightly.